-Best small automatic cars
+Top 10 best small automatic cars 2023

-You don't have to buy an expensive car to benefit from an automatic gearbox - here are the best small automatic cars to choose if you'd rather not change gear.
+You don't have to buy an expensive car to benefit from an automatic gearbox - here are the best small automatic cars to choose if you'd rather not change gear

 In fact, there are very few cars on sale today that don’t offer the option of an automatic gearbox.
-Even small city cars can be specced with an automatic you if you want.
+Even small city cars can be specced with an automatic if you want.
 However, in our experience, these are difficult to recommend as they can be more expensive to buy, with slower acceleration while achieving slightly less miles-per-gallon and a higher CO2 emissions figure than their manual counterparts.

 Stepping up to a slightly larger hatchback will get you a much more spacious car that’s still cheap to run and easy to park.
 In these types of cars, the automatic gearboxes are usually more refined with some offering a better driving experience than the manual variant.

 It’s easy to see why automatic gearboxes have become more popular, especially if you spend a lot of time driving in city traffic.
 Letting the car do the work for you makes driving less of a chore, leaving you to concentrate on your surroundings and staying within the white lines.
 Most automatics also make sure the car is in the most economical gear whenever possible.
 Of course, an automatic gearbox is a necessity for drivers who only passed their driving test using an automatic.

 Something you’ll need to consider is that there are different types of automatic gearboxes.
 Two of the most popular types are dual-clutch (often called DSG, S Tronic or Powershift by manufacturers) and CVT, which are often used in hybrid cars.
 We tend to prefer dual-clutch gearboxes to CVTs, as many CVTs are very noisy when you accelerate, leading to a lack of refinement.
 Our guide to whether you should choose a manual or an automatic has more information.